- Sort by Default Order

 Urinary Catheter Supplies – Michigan USA

-The Urinary Catheter Supplies Urological disorders can affect both males and females, irrespective of age, and to overcome the associated difficulties, intermittent urinary catheter with insertion supplies and urological supplies are essential.
-These products are designed to help in the safe functioning of the urinary system.
+The urinary catheter supplies Intestinal disorders can affect both males and females, irrespective of age, and to overcome the associated difficulties, intermittent urinary catheters with insertion supplies and urological supplies are essential.
+These products are designed to help with the safe functioning of the urinary system.
 Urinary catheter supplies allow for easy catheterization when the user is not able to empty the bladder by himself/herself.
-They can also be used in case of incontinence and urinary retention.
-Urinary drainage bags are used in conjunction with catheters to store the urine drawn out from the bladder, thereby eliminating the requirement of frequent visits to the bathroom.
-They are helpful to both bed-ridden patients and to people with an active lifestyle.
-Bedside drainage bags are usually recommended for people restricted to bed and leg bags for people with an active lifestyle.
+They can also be used in cases of incontinence and urinary retention.
+Urinary drainage bags are used in conjunction with catheters to store the urine drawn out of the bladder, thereby eliminating the requirement for frequent visits to the bathroom.
+They are helpful to both bedridden patients and people with an active lifestyle.
+Bedside drainage bags are usually recommended for people restricted to bed, while leg bags are for people with an active lifestyle.

 External or Condom Catheters

 External or condom catheters are designed to be used by males only.
-They are ideal for those who do not require invasive catheterization and their purpose is served with an external device.
-These urinary supplies are shaped like a condom and designed to slip over the user’s penis.
-The device is then connected to a urinary bag for collection of the urine which flows from the urinary bladder through the urethra.
+They are ideal for those who do not require invasive catheterization and whose purpose is best served with an external device.
+These urinary supplies are shaped like condoms and designed to slip over the user’s penis.
+The device is then connected to a urinary bag for collection of the urine that flows from the urinary bladder through the urethra.
 It is quite often preferred by men because it is easy to use.

-intermittent urinary catheter with insertion supplies, Urinary Catheter Supplies are for use only when required.
-They are bought by those who do not need 24-hours catheterization.
-Either their requirement is for the short-term while the user is recuperating after surgery or they could involve catheter-based management of the urinary bladder for life.
-So during intermittent catheterization, urinary catheter tubing is inserted into the bladder through the urethra, and the accumulated urine is allowed to drain out.
+intermittent urinary catheter with insertion supplies.
+Urinary catheter supplies are for use only when required.
+They are bought by those who do not need 24-hour catheterization.
+Either their requirements are for the short-term while the user is recuperating after surgery, or they could involve catheter-based management of the urinary bladder for life.
+So, during intermittent catheterization, urinary catheter tubing is inserted into the bladder through the urethra, and the accumulated urine is allowed to drain out.
 The catheter is pulled out after the bladder is emptied.
 The process is repeated when required and can be performed by the user or a caregiver at home.

-intermittent urinary catheter with insertion supplies provides less risk of UTIs (urinary tract infections).
+An intermittent urinary catheter with insertion supplies provides a lower risk of UTIs (urinary tract infections).
 You will find a whole variety of intermittent urinary catheters with different tips and styles or a combination of both.
-There are straight tip catheters, hydrophilic catheters (such as SpeediCath Compact Male Catheter), coude tip catheters, PVC catheters, red rubber catheters (like Bardia Urethral Red Rubber Catheter), silicone catheters, funnel end catheters, round tip catheters, lubricath catheters, olive tip catheters, and more.
+There are straight-tip catheters, hydrophilic catheters (such as SpeediCath Compact Male Catheter), coude tip catheters, PVC catheters, red rubber catheters (like Bardia Urethral Red Rubber Catheter), silicone catheters, funnel end catheters, round tip catheters, lubricated catheters, olive tip catheters, and more.

-Foley catheters, also known as indwelling Urinary Catheter Supplies are bought by those who need continuous catheterization.
-This type of catheter is inserted into the urinary bladder of the user and allowed to remain there for some days till it is time to change or remove completely.
-Indwelling catheters are made from silicone rubber or natural rubber and have two lumens or channels running along their length.
-One lumen is the drainable port and its opening is inserted into a urine collection bag.
+Foley catheters, also known as indwelling urinary catheter supplies, are bought by those who need continuous catheterization.
+This type of catheter is inserted into the urinary bladder of the user and allowed to remain there for some time till it is time to change or remove it completely.
+Indwelling catheters are made from silicone rubber or natural rubber and have two lumens, or channels, running along their length.
+One lumen is the drainable port, and its opening is inserted into a urine collection bag.
 The other lumen has a valve at one end and a balloon at the other end.
 Sterile water is injected through the valve into the balloon once the catheter is placed inside the bladder.
 The balloon inflates and holds the tubing in place.

 There are several Foley catheter brands that are established names in the industry.
 It is always advisable to buy your urology supplies from established manufacturers so you can be sure that the product you are using is reliable and safe.
-Some of the best-selling brands we sell are Bard, Kendall, Rusch.
+Bard, Kendall, and Rusch are some of the best-selling brands we sell.

-Suprapubic catheters involve placing a catheter into the bladder but through a cut made in the lower abdomen, just above the pubic bone.
-This procedure is done for those with damaged bladder or urethra or who are suffering from nerve damage.
+Suprapubic catheters involve placing a catheter into the bladder through a cut made in the lower abdomen, just above the pubic bone.
+This procedure is done for those with a damaged bladder or urethra or who suffer from nerve damage.

 Closed System Catheters

-When selecting your catheter, consider looking at Closed System Catheters.
-They are a type of joined catheter system which has the tubing connected to the urinary collection bag.
-This allows for touchless catheterization and hence, reduces the risk of UTIs and cross-contamination because the system remains sterile.
+When selecting your catheter, consider looking at closed-system catheters.
+They are a type of joined catheter system that has tubing connected to the urinary collection bag.
+This allows for touchless catheterization and, hence, reduces the risk of UTIs and cross-contamination because the system remains sterile.
 They are self-contained with a pre-lubricated catheter within a urine collection bag.
-A closed system catheter allows for safe, simple catheterization.
-Its introducer tip shields the catheter and allows it to bypass the initial part of the urethra which is most infested with urinary tract bacteria.
+A closed-system catheter allows for safe, simple catheterization.
+Its introducer tip shields the catheter and allows it to bypass the initial part of the urethra, which is most infested with urinary tract bacteria.

-Leading manufacturers like Coloplast, Teleflex Inc, Hollister, Bard, Peco Medical, and Cure Medical make quality closed system catheters with user-friendly designs and features.
-People with limited dexterity because of spinal cord injuries, multiple sclerosis, diabetes, and spinal.
-There are multiple types available including straight tip or coude tip and in all French sizes.
-You can buy for pediatric sizes or different male and female lengths.
+Leading manufacturers like Coloplast, Teleflex Inc., Hollister, Bard, Peco Medical, and Cure Medical make quality closed system catheters with user-friendly designs and features.
+People with limited dexterity because of spinal cord injuries, multiple sclerosis, diabetes, and spinal There are multiple types available, including straight tip or coude tip, and in all French sizes.
+You can buy them in pediatric sizes or different male and female lengths.

 The urine collection bags are durable and cost-effective.
-An important feature is the anti-reflux drip chamber which prevents the backflow of urine.
-There are different volume capacities and so depending on your emptying-out frequency you can decide which will best suit your needs.
-All bags are designed to be discreet and secure and for all types of users—wheelchair-bound or ambulatory, children or adults.
+An important feature is the anti-reflux drip chamber, which prevents the backflow of urine.
+There are different volume capacities, so depending on your emptying-out frequency, you can decide which will best suit your needs.
+All bags are designed to be discreet and secure for all types of users—wheelchair-bound or ambulatory, children or adults.
 Choosing a urine bag will depend on your needs.
 Select from leg bags, bedside drainage bags, and urine pouches.

-Users with an active lifestyle and always on the move should consider buying urinary leg bags.
+Users with an active lifestyle and who are always on the move should consider buying urinary leg bags.
 They are specially designed for daytime users.
-These urine bags are to be attached to the leg of the user allowing total freedom of movement.
+These urine bags are to be attached to the legs of the user, allowing total freedom of movement.
 They cling to the contour of the leg and remain unnoticeable under clothing.

-This intermittent urinary catheter with insertion supplies is reliable and made of heavy-duty vinyl for extended wear.
+This intermittent urinary catheter with insertion supplies is reliable and made of heavy duty vinyl for extended wear.
 They are leak-resistant and provide protection from odor.
 The graduated markings allow the caregiver to keep an eye on the urine output.
-Two strong straps are attached to the bag for securing it to the leg.
-Use-types include reusable and disposable leg bags.
+Two strong straps are attached to the bag to secure it to the leg.
+Usage types include reusable and disposable leg bags.

-Bedside bags, like the name suggests, are urinary drainage bags designed to be hung by the bed.
+Bedside bags, as the name suggests, are urinary drainage bags designed to be hung by the bed.
 They are ideal for night-time users.
-The volume capacity of bedside drainage bags is large so that the user does not have to get up in the night to empty out the bag.
+The volume capacity of bedside drainage bags is large so that the user does not have to get up in night to empty out the bag.
 Hooks and string allow the bags to be tied to and hung by the bed rail securely.
-They can be used 24 hours allowing the user to sleep comfortably through the night.
+They can be used for 24 hours, allowing the user to sleep comfortably through the night.

 Features of Bedside Drainage Bags

-Flip Flo valve allows for quick emptying out
+The Flip Flo valve allows for quick emptying out.

-Safety flow outlet device prevents splashing when emptying the bag
+The safety flow outlet device prevents splashing when emptying the bag.

-Bacteriostatic collection system impregnated with antimicrobial agent resists pathogens associated with CAUTIs
+Bacteriostatic collection systems impregnated with antimicrobial agents resist pathogens associated with CAUTIs.

 Urinary Catheterization Equipment

-Syringe with sterile water to inflate the balloon
+a syringe with sterile water to inflate the balloon.

 Sterile specimen container